hacizeynal/Deploying-Spring-PetClinic-Sample-Application-localy-using-Vagrant/README.md

     app: [INFO] ------------------------------------------------------------------------

 ```
-After the maven build we should see directory called target which will contain our artifacts.
+After the maven build we should see directory called TARGET which will contain our artifacts.

 ```
 ubuntu@app-vm:~/spring-petclinic$ ls -l target/